Save Money & Eat Healthy (2 of 3)

 When shopping for vegetables, consider frozen.
 As long as it doesn't have extra salt or fat added, many frozen vegetables are cheaper than fresh.
 Frozen vegetables have essentially the same nutritional value as fresh and they keep for months.
 If you're cooking for one or two, frozen vegetables save money too because you only thaw as much as you need, cutting down on spoilage and waste.

 Stick to your list, but don't be afraid of purchasing less perishable items in bulk or on sale.
 If it's something you know you'll eventually eat and the expiration date is still a ways off, buying today can save big later on.
 Bulk bins may be even cheaper than bulk boxes because you're not paying for the packaging.
-Spend a couple extra minutes comparing.
+Spend a couple of extra minutes comparing.

 A word of warning here.
 If you're a compulsive overeater, you might not want to buy too much in bulk.
 It may cause you to eat too much or too quickly.
 If you're a compulsive overeater, buy only as much as you should eat for the week.

 Stock up on lean meats when they're on sale and store them in the freezer.
-Don't get the high fat stuff even if it's cheap, because your body will pay the price.
+Don't get the high-fat stuff even if it's cheap because your body will pay the price.

 Remember that private-label products can be just as good as name brand.
 Many are made to the same high standards as the national brands but cost less because you aren't paying for a national marketing campaign.
-Some store brands are even healthier, because they put in less sugar, salt and fat than the name brands.
+Some store brands are even healthier because they put in less sugar, salt and fat than the name brands.

 Don't shop at the checkout register.
-There are shelves filled with brightly colored impulse items that you really don't need.
+There are shelves filled with brightly colored impulse items that you don't need.
 Concentrate on getting your things ready for the cashier.